Have you looked at your goldfish recently and thought that it looked a different color?

 - Amount of sunlight – goldfish in a pond or an aquarium that gets some sunlight will be more brightly colored than goldfish kept in darker conditions

-- Poor water quality – you should get a test kit to check your water quality.
+- Poor water quality – you should get a test kit that measures ammonia pH, nitrite and nitrate.
 Make sure that you’re using a suitable aquarium filter and doing enough water changes, as poor quality water can make goldfish color fade (and is bad for your fish’s health of course!)